automationmojo/mojo-dataprofiles/README.rst

 ====================================
 Automation Mojo Data Profiles Package
 ====================================
-This package provides a means for managing the information associated with data source profiles / configs.
+This package provides a means for managing the information associated with data source profiles.

 =================
 Code Organization